Find out how much you can afford today

 Here are some of the key factors to consider when working out your ideal mortgage to income ratio

 1. Your income including how much you earn, your job security and prospects for pay rises.
-You be happy to borrow a higher amount if you’re expecting a big pay rise.
+You may be happy to borrow a higher amount if you’re expecting a big pay rise.
 But also consider how you’d cope if you lost your job.
-Also, if you are planning a family, don’t plan on the basis of dual-income-no-kids lifestyle
+Also, if you are planning a family, consider how this would affect your finances.

 2. How much money you need each month for living costs.
 Be realistic and allow wiggle room to allow for essential bills going up in price.

 3. Will the mortgage be more or less than your current rent?
-If you are struggling to pay your rent, and the mortgage is more – think again.
+If you are struggling to pay your rent, and the mortgage is more – consider whether you can really afford it.

 4. Can you cover the basic maintenance costs of a house?
-Many new homeowners struggle to pay the always surprisingly large wear and repair costs that go with owning a home (but not renting one)
+Many new homeowners struggle to pay the often surprisingly large wear and repair costs that go with owning a home.

 5. How much you expect moving costs and any renovation costs to be – if you’re buying a house, you’ll need to take into account extra moving costs you’ll need to pay.